minpyaythein/study_notes/AWS Solution Architect Exam.md

 #### Amazon CloudFront does not work in a Amazon Virtual Private Cloud (Amazon VPC)

 #### Cost of test file storage on Amazon S3 Standard < Cost of test file storage on Amazon EFS < Cost of test file storage on Amazon EBS

+#### VPC Flow Logs, DNS logs, CloudTrail Logs can be identified as data sources supported by Amazon GuardDuty.

+#### A gaming company uses Amazon Aurora as its primary database service.
+The company has now deployed 5 multi-AZ read replicas to increase the read throughput and for use as failover target.
+The replicas have been assigned the following failover priority tiers and corresponding instance sizes are given in parentheses: tier-1 (16 terabytes), tier-1 (32 terabytes), tier-10 (16 terabytes), tier-15 (16 terabytes), tier-15 (32 terabytes).

+Tier-1 (32-gigs)

+#### Cold Hard disk drive (sc1) and Throughput Optimized Hard disk drive (st1) CANNOT be used as boot volumes while creating the instances